If Graduating is Important to You, You May Want to Take a Peek at This

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Arlington Baptist College.

 Out of the 186 undergraduate students at Arlington Baptist College, 34 (about 18%) are considered first-time/full-time degree seekers.

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Arlington Baptist College may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Arlington Baptist College about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Arlington Baptist College we would have expected an overall graduation rate of 34.2%.
-This is on par with the actual rate at which the college graduates students and suggests that Arlington Baptist College is performing on average when the previous academic achievement of students is factored in.
+Based on the caliber of first-time/full-time students that attend Arlington Baptist College we would expect an overall graduation rate of 35.1%.
+However, students are graduating at a rate that is 12.7% higher.
+Therefore, Arlington Baptist College is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.